aishwaryrambabu/Data-Science/README.md

 # Data-Science

-Here I have stored the different case stuides I have done as part of my PG Diploma Course with IIIT-Bangalore and UPgrad.
+Here I have stored the different case studies that was completed as part of my PG Diploma Course with IIIT-Bangalore.